CosmWasm/docs-deprecated/dev-academy/basics/04-environment.md

 # Environment Setup

 You need an environment to run contracts.
 You can either run your node locally or connect to an existing network.
-For easy testing, pebblenet network is online, you can use it to deploy and run your contracts.
+For easy testing, you can use the public testnet (pebblenet) to deploy and run your contracts.

 When interacting with network, you can either use `wasmd` which is a Go client or Node REPL.
-Although Node REPL is recommended for contract operations, since JSON manipulation is not intuitive with the Shell/Go client.
+The Node REPL is recommended for contract operations, since JSON manipulation is not intuitive with the shell/Go client.

-For the whole course, we will be using a public testnet to make things simpler.
+For this course, we will be using the public testnet to make things simpler.

 ## Gitpod